OpenFn/docs/adaptors/http.md

 title: HTTP Adaptor
 ---

-## About HTTP
+## About the HTTP "universal" adaptor

-[HTTP (HyperText Transfer Protocol)](https://www.cloudflare.com/learning/ddos/glossary/hypertext-transfer-protocol-http/) is a protocol used for transferring data over the web.
-It defines how messages are formatted and transmitted, and how web servers and browsers should respond to various commands.
+Communicate with web apps using [HTTP (HyperText Transfer Protocol)](https://www.cloudflare.com/learning/ddos/glossary/hypertext-transfer-protocol-http/).
+This adaptor enables out-of-box integration with any REST API!

 ## Integration Options

-**1. Rest API:** HTTP supports standard methods like `GET`, `POST`, `PUT`, and `DELETE` for interacting with web resources.
-This option is suited for scheduled, bulk syncs or workflows that must update data with external information.
-See [functions](https://docs.openfn.org/adaptors/packages/http-docs) for more on how to use this adaptor to work with the API.
-Note: This adaptor can be used to communicate w/ any API that supports HTTP.

-**2. Webhook:** HTTP enables real-time communication via webhooks.
-Check if your source system offers this feature.
+Use this adaptor to communicate with **any REST API** or any other app that can communicate via HTTP.

+**Note that OpenFn also supports Webhooks, but that is a workflow trigger type ([see docs](/documentation/build/triggers#webhook-event-triggers)), not an adaptor.**

 ## Authentication